 Why is this useful?

 Some men have a very high volume, and still produce good numbers of moving sperm.
 However, their concentrations may be low, because the sperm are found in a lot of fluid, i.e. the fluid is diluting out the count.
-Some men may have excellent concentrations, but low motilities, so be very few moving sperm in the ejaculate.
+Some men may have excellent concentrations, but low motilities, which means there are very few moving sperm in the ejaculate.
 TMC accounts for the all three of these parameters, and gives a value that is useful in making clinical decisions.

 What is a normal Total Motile Count?

 There is some debate regarding this number.
 However, 40 million moving sperm in the ejaculate is considered the low end of normal.

 What are the implications of a low Total Motile Count (TMC)?

 TMC is a very valuable parameter.
 It helps specialists make clinical decisions.
 If the TMC is over 10 million, there is a reasonable chance that taking the processed sperm and placing them directly into the uterus (IUI or intrauterine insemination) will be successful.
 Most specialists feel that if the TMC, after maximizing the man’s sperm production, is less than 10 million, that in vitro fertilization (IVF) is indicated.

 Some men may produce antibodies to their own sperm.
 These antibodies may decrease fertility rates in a number of ways.
 They may impede the movement of sperm through a woman’s cervical mucus, inhibit the binding of a sperm to the egg, or inhibit its penetration into the egg.
 Men who are most at risk for developing antibodies are those with previous testicular and epididymal infection, trauma, surgery, or large varicoceles.
 The presence of these antibodies is often not predictable from other semen parameters or from the man’s history.